ChrisVeigl/BrainBay/README.md

 * Franz Strobl for the OCZ NIA support
 * Stephan Gerhard for the QDS parser
 * William Croft (OpenBCI) for various fixes, enhancements and blog posts
+* Elliot Mebane for valuable feedback and hints for improvements

 Further Information